abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 	public final String expVis;		// optional field to set to and access value "Low"/"Medium"/"High", can be non-final too but bad practice

-	private Season(String expVis){		// mandatory constructor, always private or pacakge-access, runs only on first access to a constant, never runs again this.expVis = expVis;	 	// important; set value to enum instance var }
+	private Season(String expVis){		// mandatory constructor, always implicitly private, runs only on first access to a constant, never runs again on subsequent accesses this.expVis = expVis;	 	// important; set value to enum instance var }